KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Layer section
 ~~~~~~~~~~~~~

 Definition of the target layer is configurable in layer section.
 If the dataset is selected one of the available layers is chosen from list of layers catalogs.
-Button change layer (:numref:`targetlayerdef`) opens a pop up with a list of all available layer catalogs (:numref:`listavailbcatalog`).
+Button change layer (next figure) opens a pop up with a list of all available layer catalogs.
 Selecting one item from the list and clicking save the selected item will be chosen for template.

 .. _targetlayerdef:
 .. figure:: media/image364.png